klhang/JS-Frontend-Project/README.md

 ### Bonus features

-There are many directions this cellular automata engine could eventually go.
-Some anticipated updates are:

-- [ ] Add options for different rule sets
-- [ ] Add multiple choices for starting states that are interesting
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)
+- [ ] Besides daily performance, users can select the timeframe of the Heatmap to see the weekly, monthly, and annual performance of the stocks.